taneli1/projectar/README.md

 # Known issues

 Issues with bottom navigation bar, when navigating out of the AR-View.
 When tapping on a bottom app bar icon (home or search), the application always navigates to the home screen.
-This also in some rare cases crashes the application, but is hard to reproduce and fix.
+This also crashed the application once or twice, but we could not reproduce and fix.

 This is due to the not-so easily compatible Jetpack Compose + Sceneform.